 Filing Bankruptcy in Jacksonville

 Knowing what to expect after you file is an important part of your decision.
-If you’re considering filing for bankruptcy, consult the attorneys at Parker & DuFresne.
+If you’re considering filing for bankruptcy in Jacksonville, consult the attorneys at Parker & DuFresne.
 Call us at 904-733-7766 to speak with one of our bankruptcy experts today.